MikeBednarek/ConferenceRealignmentEffects/README.md

 # Description
 As Power 5 college athletic programs buck the trend of regionality for conference opponents, these schools look to capitalize on the billions of dollars of revenue available through media deals to broadcast football and basketball games.
 Although those media deals will increase revenues these conference changes continue the arms race for better travel, facilities, and coaches increasing the expenses as well.
 I will be evaluating the marginal effects of conference realignment to see if these moves will promise the increase in revenues that are being claimed by athletic directors across the country.
 # Prerequisites
-To run this project all that is needed is the newest version of R and the packages that come with it.
+To run this project all that is needed is version 4.2.1 of R and the packages that come with it.
 This is all free and just requires a computer that can run the R software.
 # Data
 The data set comes from a collabration between the Knight Commission on Intercollegiate Athletics and the Syracuse University Newhouse School of Public Communications (https://knightnewhousedata.org/fbs).
 This data gives an expense report for all public Division 1 universities from 2005-2022.
 Some key variables for expenses include: coaches compensation, facilities, travel,and athletic student aid.
 Some key variables for revenue include: institutional support, media rights, donor contributions, corporate sponsorship, and ticket sales.
 Football Bowl Subdivision | College Athletics Database.
 Knight-Newhouse College Athletics Database. (n.d.). https://knightnewhousedata.org/fbs